PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/project-modules.md

     'max' => _PS_VERSION_,
 );
 ```
-Because the `max` value will always use the latest PrestaShop version, it means the module must remain compatible with incoming (not released) PrestaShop versions too.
+Because the `max` value will always use the latest PrestaShop version, it means the module must remain compatible with upcoming (not released) PrestaShop versions too.

 [report-issue]: https://github.com/PrestaShop/PrestaShop/issues/new/choose
 [1]: {{< ref "1.7/development/coding-standards/_index.md" >}}